matriex/System_Extractor/README.md

 ## Requirments

- * Python 3.x version must be installed
+ * Python 2.7.x version must be installed , (latest build of 2.7.x) and DO NOT INSTALL PYTHON 3

  * Java Development kit or JAVA SDK must be installed for ZIP signing